jbx-protocol/juice-docs-v1/protocol/learn/architecture.md

 ---
 description: >-
-  Here you'll find information about how the protocol is organized and implemented.
+  How the protocol is organized and implemented.
   All documentation in this section refers to the upcoming V2 version of the protocol.
 ---